uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 #### How to get a bursary

-If you're eligible for a bursary, and train in a subject where a bursary is available- you’ll receive it in instalments for the duration of your training.
+If you're eligible for a bursary, and train in a subject where a bursary is available you’ll receive it in instalments for the duration of your training.
 You do not need to apply for a bursary.

 For advice about bursaries, you can chat online or talk to an adviser